top of page

 Preventative Medicine

-Preventative care for our precious pets is an important and easy way to prolong and improve their quality of life, ensuring that we have them with us for years to come.
-Both cats and dogs require preventative treatment for common parasites such as fleas, ticks, mites, heartworm, and intestinal worms.
-Here at Ripley Vet Hospital, our aim is to ensure that every pet we see is up to date with their preventatives.
+Preventative care for our precious pets is an important and easy way to prolong and improve their quality of life, ensuring we have them with us for years to come.
+Both cats and dogs require protection against common parasites such as fleas, ticks, mites, heartworm, and intestinal worms.
+Here at Ripley Vet Hospital, our aim is to ensure every pet we see is up to date with their preventatives.

-Fleas, ticks, heartworm, and intestinal worms are prolific at all times of the year, and they not only affect our fur babies but can also affect adults and children in the household.
-Commonly, if your little one has a flea or tick infestation, they develop skin irritation, redness, vomiting, and diarrhoea.
-They can also develop anaemia through blood loss or develop paralysis from the particularly nasty paralysis tick.
-Intestinal worms can cause your pet to become seriously ill and can be easily transmitted from pet to pet without proper protection.
-Moreso, heartworm disease is a serious illness, and which can lead to heart failure without preventative care.
+Fleas, ticks, heartworm, and intestinal worms are prolific year-round and can affect not only our fur babies but also adults and children in the household.
+If your pet has a flea or tick infestation, they may develop skin irritation, redness, vomiting, or diarrhoea.
+Blood loss can cause anaemia, and the paralysis tick can cause life-threatening paralysis.
+Intestinal worms can make pets seriously ill and easily spread between animals without proper protection.
+Heartworm disease is also a severe condition that can lead to heart failure if left untreated.

-For both dogs and cats, we recommend Bravecto as a preventative.
-Products such as Bravecto will cover your pet for mites and additional parasites, whereas other supermarket products may not.
-Bravecto Plus for cats helps protect them against fleas, ticks, ear mites, heartworm, roundworm, and hookworm.
-Each treatment lasts for 10 weeks.
+For both dogs and cats, we recommend Bravecto as a reliable preventative.
+Bravecto products cover your pet for mites and other parasites that many supermarket products do not.
+Bravecto Plus for cats protects against fleas, ticks, ear mites, heartworm, roundworm, and hookworm, with each treatment lasting 10 weeks.

-As per our gold standard care here at Ripley Vet Hospital, we aim to make it as easy as possible for our patients on preventative care.
-This includes being on annual coverage for the deadly heartworm parasite, and 3-monthly prevention for intestinal worms, fleas and ticks.
-If you are wanting to get your little one up to date with their preventatives, feel free to pop in and have a chat with one of our lovely receptionists, who can provide you with the most suitable options.
+As part of our gold standard care here at Ripley Vet Hospital, we aim to make preventative care easy — including annual coverage for the deadly heartworm parasite and 3-monthly protection against intestinal worms, fleas, and ticks.
+If you’d like to get your little one up to date with their preventatives, please pop in and chat with one of our lovely receptionists, who can help find the most suitable options for your pet.

 What If My Cat is Indoors Only?